 However, in this paper we only cope with the temporal bounding of the argument management process to reach real-time agreements in MAS.
-As discussed in (G. Mahdi et al., 2010) "there is a need of an integrated and comprehensive view of the real-time phenomenon when suggested for multi-agent systems".
+As discussed in (1) "there is a need of an integrated and comprehensive view of the real-time phenomenon when suggested for multi-agent systems".
 Therefore, further work will advance research in this area by taking into account real-time issues not only on the agents reasoning process, but also on the dialogue protocol that agents follow to interchange arguments and reach agreements.